JacobSmxth/Cybersecurity_Projects/Password_generator/README.md

 I'm making this SQL database off a quick tutorial and some occasional stack overflow.
 I'm learning stuff as I go and hoping I'm not breaking anything.

 Going to try something called a Treeview from tkinter.
 Hopefully the program will open a new window to access the saved passwords.

+I ACTUALLY GOT THIS TO WORK.
+I haveen't had something go first try like that in this file for a little so this was nice.
+I just need to add a prompt when I click the Save password button to enter the website, as well as the username.